waynetheisinger/shopifyToBaseCategory/README.md

 5. **Adds only missing categories** to Baselinker (no deletions).

 ---
+## Product Category Sync
+1. **Fetches all Shopify products** (including SKU & category).
+2. **Retrieves Baselinker product IDs**, then fetches **detailed product data** in batches.
+3. **Only updates products that already exist in Baselinker** (does not create new products).
+4. Finds the correct Baselinker category for each product.
+5. Uses addInventoryProduct to update the category for existing products.

 ## **Automate with Cron**
 Run the script **daily at 2 AM**: